fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-09-22-evolving-trading-strategies-with-genetic-programming-data.md

 Genetic programming (GP) heavily relies on existing time series data.
 In this post I am going to look into different requirements and problems related to data.

 First, we need to get the data from somewhere.
 There are different commercial or free data providers.
-Here is a list of free data providers.<!--more-->
+Here is a list of free data providers.<span class="more"></span>

 * [Yahoo Finance](http://finance.yahoo.com): Provides historical daily open/high/low/close/volume (OHLCV) quotes for many stocks as comma separated value (CSV) or Excel files.
 Data quality does not always reach a desirable level.
 * [Finanzen.ch](http://www.finanzen.ch/): Provides stock data for download similar to Yahoo Finance.